Canto-Network/Canto/x/liquidstaking/spec/03_state_transition.md

 **Triggering Condition**

 - EndBlock & Epoch **AND**
-- `PendingLiquidUnstake` must exists
+- `UnpairingForUnstakingChunkInfo` must exists

 **Operations**

-- consume `PendingLiquidUnstake`
+- with `UnpairingForUnstakingChunkInfo` which created when delegator request liquid unstake
   - get a related `Chunk`
   - undelegate a `Chunk`
   - state transition of `Insurance` (`Paired → Unpairing`)
   - state transition of `Chunk` (`Paired → UnpairingForUnstaking`)
-  - delete `PendingLiquidUnstake`
-- set new `UnpairingForUnstakingChunkInfo`

 ### Paired → Unpairing